benschaf/kaesekaestchen/README.md

 ![feature-gameboard](documentation/feature-gameboard.png)

 ### AI Opponent
 The AI opponent is implemented in the game logic and will play against the user.
 The AI opponent will play a random move on the "Easy" difficulty level.
 The "Medium" difficulty follows an algorithm.
-Check it out in the code comments in the [game.js](assets/js/game.js) file.
+Check it out in the code comments in the !!Link TO FILE!! file.
 The "Hard" difficulty is currently disabled and in development.

 ### Score Card